 There are over 30 points of interest in two groups – the Village group, for those within or close to the Village, and the Parish group, that span out beyond the settlement boundary across the countryside.

 You can download Trail Maps that show the points of interest together with 5 suggested routes, but you can visit the points in any order by any route you choose.
+The individual route markers and questions are also available for the village trail and the parish trail.
 Two ‘scorecards’ for the Village and Parish points will allow children to collect points by answering questions displayed at each point of interest.

 We are also interested in photos of the points of interest which you can send on Instagram #warmington2031 or share to email@example.com, we hope to use the best photos in the final Neighbourhood Plan.